 When the same song is playing in the background for hours, once it stops, even after many hours or days, it lingers in our head and suddenly we find ourselves humming it.
 It happens unconsciously.
 This doesn’t happen with other forms of content.
 They don’t automatically appear in our mind like music.
 And there is more.

-If you have ever slept while listening to a podcast or an audio book, I am sure you have experienced it.
-The audio starts to merge with our dreams and the people in our dream start to speak those words- like some movie script.
-It has happened so many times with me that it always leaves a very strange feeling when I wake up.
+If you try sleeping while listening to a podcast or an audio book, the audio starts to merge with our dreams and the people in our dream start to speak those words- like some movie script.
+It has happened so many times with me.
+It always leaves a very strange feeling even after you wake up.

 Unless we are super attentive we don’t understand everything being taught and we need to make notes and revisit the lectures to fully understand it.
 But we don’t usually revisit podcast content isn’t it?
 How can we?